ndelargy/cti-pool-rules/README.md

  - Potting the cue ball
  - Failing to make a legal shot
  - Touching the table holding any food or drink
+ - Placing food or drink on the table
  - Not playing the cue ball forward after placing the cue ball in baulk
+ - Potting a spot and a stripe in one shot, (other than off the break).

 After commiting a foul, the other player has two visits.
 Unless he/she is on the black